slbailey/Retrovue/docs/domain/ScheduleDay.md

 ## Contract / interface

-BroadcastScheduleDay is a resolved, immutable daily schedule **derived from [SchedulePlan](SchedulePlan.md)** and **materialized 3–4 days in advance**.
+BroadcastScheduleDay is a resolved, immutable daily schedule **derived from [SchedulePlan](SchedulePlan.md) using Zones (time windows) and Patterns (ordered Program lists).
+If multiple plans are active, priority resolves overlapping Zones.** ScheduleDay is **materialized 3–4 days in advance**.
 It provides the concrete schedule for a specific channel and calendar date.
 Once generated, the schedule day is **frozen** (locked and immutable) unless force-regenerated or manually overridden.
 It contains resolved asset selections with real-world wall-clock times and playback instructions.
 It defines:

 - Channel assignment (channel_id) - the channel this schedule applies to
 - Plan reference (plan_id) - the [SchedulePlan](SchedulePlan.md) that generated this schedule (may reference the highest-priority plan when multiple plans are layered)